nocentino/Presentations/DataExposed/README.md

 * Why SQL Server on Kubernetes?
 * Key elements to consider when deploying
 * Demo:
-	* Deploying SQL Server in kubernetes
+	* Deploying SQL Server 2019 in Kubernetes
 	* Creating a database
 	* Updating SQL Server
 * Foundation for Azure Arc Hybrid Data Services and BDC